AppraiseQA/appraise/README.md

 Assume that before version 1.0, important stuff is likely going to change in a backwards-incompatible way based on community feedback.

+## Examples

+The files in the [Examples](examples) directory are automated tests, described in Markdown, that nicely render when viewed in GitHub and serve as living documentation for the tool.

 ## Use Appraise

 * Check out the [Getting started](examples/getting-started.md) guide to learn about the basics.